Ginger and Garlic: Winter Miracle Foods

 - Ears.
 Place a few drops in the ear canal (or fill it and lie still with that ear facing upward for several minutes before draining).

 - Throat.
 Gargle with and swallow a couple of droppers full.
-The gargling benefits the tissues of the mouth and throat, bolstering immunity there, while consuming the drops offers more systemic benefits.
+The gargling benefits the tissues of the mouth and throat and consuming the drops offers more systemic benefits.

 - Sinuses.
-For the courageous among you, I have even placed a drop or two in my nasal passages, giving myself a garlic nasya, when they have felt especially antagonized by excess kapha.
+For the courageous among you, you can even place a drop or two in your nasal passages, giving yourself a garlic nasya, especially if you are antagonized by excess kapha.
 Note: This technique will burn for a few seconds.

 Garlic has incredibly robust defenses against bacteria, so it tends to last well.
 But to be safe, use the drops within one week and make a fresh batch as often as you need to.
 If you’re going through them quickly, prepare several cloves at a time and store in a larger dropper bottle or a small jar.